martinpihrt/OSPy-plugins/plugins/water_consumption_counter/README.md

 * Liter/sec second master:
   The amount of water per second for the second main station.

+* Check Send email:
+  If checked send email notification plugin sends e-mail water consumption.
+  For this function required e-mail notification plugin with all setup in plugin.

 * Button for counter reset:
   The button deletes the total measured consumption values.